Modem: 1980s

 Commodore's 1982 VicModem for the VIC-20 was the first modem to be sold under $100, and the first modem to sell a million units.

+In 1983, Prentice Communication introduced the Popcom X100, a Hayes-compatible modem built into an extremely compact case with an internal power supply, intended to be plugged into a wall indefinitely.
+It was one of the most popular modems for IBM PC compatibles until Prentice went bankrupt in the late 1980s.

 In 1984, V.22bis was created, a 2,400-bit/s system similar in concept to the 1,200-bit/s Bell 212.
 This bit rate increase was achieved by defining four or sixteen distinct symbols, which allowed the encoding of two or four bits per symbol instead of only one.
 By the late 1980s, many modems could support improved standards like this, and 2,400-bit/s operation was becoming common.

 Increasing modem speed greatly improved the responsiveness of online systems and made file transfer practical.
 This led to rapid growth of online services with large file libraries, which in turn gave more reason to own a modem.
 The rapid update of modems led to a similar rapid increase in BBS use.